know-how

 Signature of Rhums Clément

-Martinique’s agricultural rum is distilled from pure sugarcane juice and produced under strict AOC (appellation d’origine contrôlée) rules.
-This demanding process preserves natural flavours and guarantees the quality of the product. and sign the authenticity of our products.
+Martinique’s rhum agricole is distilled from pure sugarcane juice and crafted in accordance with the strict standards of the AOC (Controlled Designation of Origin).
+This demanding process preserves its natural flavours and ensures the highest quality, and marks the authenticity of our products.

 TASTING COMMITTEE